on this page

 Complete a Job Seeker Snapshot questionnaire

-The Job Seeker Snapshot is a series of questions about your circumstances.
-It helps to work out what employment assistance and services you need.
+The Job Seeker Snapshot is a set of questions about your circumstances.
+It tells us what employment help and services you need.
 You must complete this after you submit your claim for an income support payment.

 Connect to the Community Development Program

 - refer you to a Community Development Program provider in your local area

 - book your first appointment with this provider.

 You must attend this and all future appointments.

 Your provider can help you with all of the following:

 - voluntary activities to contribute to your community